 Senate Passes Bill to Help Prevent Environmental Crimes

 The New York State Senate today passed legislation that would prosecute those who intentionally or recklessly damage the environment while committing another crime.
-The bill (S1016), sponsored by Senator Joseph Robach (R-C-I, Rochester), would hold criminals accountable for the financial and environmental damage caused by their actions when they contaminate or destroy the quality of water, soil, or air.
+The bill (S1016), sponsored by Senator Joseph Robach (R-C-I, Rochester), would deter thieves or other vandals from committing crimes that could result in contamination, and hold those accountable for financial and environmental damage from their actions.

-During one incident in the Town of Greece, Monroe County, criminals broke into a spare electrical transformer owned by Rochester Gas and Electric, and stole copper to resell for profit.
-During the process of accessing the copper, 4,800 gallons of oil was drained from the transformer, causing land and water contamination of the surrounding environment at an estimated remediation cost of over $1 million.
-There are no current Criminal Mischief statutes that adequately address environmental devastation.
+In one incident that took place in August 2010, criminals in search of copper to steal and resell broke into a spare electrical transformer owned by Rochester Gas and Electric in the Town of Greece, Monroe County.
+In the process of accessing the copper, 4,800 gallons of oil was drained from the transformer, causing land and water contamination of the surrounding environment at an estimated remediation cost of over $1 million.
+None of the current Criminal Mischief statutes adequately address this environmental devastation.